Occupational testing for police and correction professions

 Gymnasium, MacEwan University, City Centre Campus, 10800 - 105 Avenue, Edmonton, Alberta.

 48 hours prior to testing.
 For same-day registration availability please call 780-497-5300.

 The Correctional Officer Physical Ability Test (COPAT) evaluates your capacity to meet the physical demands of Correctional Services work.
 It is the occupational assessment used by the Solicitor General of Alberta in selecting candidates applying to Correctional Peace Officer positions.
 Medical clearance required via the Medical Consent Form.
-A four-person minimum registration is required to run a testing session.
+A minimum registration is required to run a testing session.

 Q: What happens on the day of testing?

 A: We take your blood pressure and heart rate these values must be equal to or below 160/94 mmHg an 100 bpm unless otherwise indicated by your doctor.
 Once we have cleared you we will ask if you have any additional questions.
 There will not be an opportunity to use the equipment prior to running the course, so please ensure you have watched the videos.

 Q: What if my blood pressure or heart rate won’t come down to acceptable levels?

 A: We are limiting blood pressure tests to three (3).
 If your blood pressure and heart rate do not meet the requirements mentioned above, you will not be able to run the test on that day.
 If you are unable to run the test on that day due to elevated BP or HR we can push you to the next available testing day if there is enough room.
 We recommend getting your doctor to write an additional note if they feel comfortable with you running the test at an elevated BP and/or HR for future tests.